britram/taps-transports/draft-ietf-taps-transports.md

 - message content type negotiation.
 - flow control.

-HTTPS (HTTP over TLS) additionally provides the following components:
+HTTPS (HTTP over TLS) additionally provides the following features:

 - authentication (of one or both ends of a connection).
 - confidentiality.